rodrigomanhaes/rasper/README.rst

 In example above, jasper directory and image directory (if there's some) should be configured.

-``Rasper::Report.generate`` returns an array containing PDF content.
+``Rasper::Report.generate`` returns an array containing PDF bytes.
 It takes the jasper file name, an array of hashes having the fields and values for the report, and an optional third hash argument containing the report parameters.
 All the hash keys should match the fields and parameter names within the JRXML